top of page

 Based on the popular Kakao webtoon, July Found by Chance, Extraordinary You is a fun and unique k-drama that will have viewers laughing, as it makes fun of the most used tropes and stereotypes found in rom-com manhwas.

 The stage is set when Eun Dan-oh (Kim Hye-yoon) enters the story.
 She’s pretty, rich, and popular with the boys.
 She takes being a manhwa character all in stride... until she realizes that she's not the main lead!
 In denial about the story the writer has planned for her, Dan-oh vows to change her fate with the help of another supporting character, Ha-ru (Rowoon).
 But along the way, Dan-oh and Ha-ru discover that their story does not begin and end in just one book.
-The chemistry between the leads and the meta-level humor definitely make this a series an easy binge.
+The chemistry between the leads and the meta-level humor definitely make this series an easy binge.

-The Uncanny Counter (2020)
+The Uncanny Counter Seasons 1 (2020) and 2 (2023)

 "The Uncanny Counter" k-drama poster

-Based on the Kakao webtoon Amazing Rumor by Jang Yi, The Uncanny Counter tells the story of So Mun (Jo Byung-gyu).
+Based on the Kakao webtoon Amazing Rumor by Jang Yi, The Uncanny Counter tells the story of So Mun (Jo Byeong-gyu).
 A high school boy who suffers from a leg injury, he is recruited to be a Counter.
 He meets the other Counters, Ga Mo-tak (Yoo Jun-sang), Do Ha-na (Kim Se-jeong), and Chu Mae-ok (Yeom Hye-ran).
 Together, they search for and combat evil spirits who escape from the afterlife.

 References